-In this study, we characterized the newly-developed Airmodus A30 using butan-1-ol and propane-1,2-diol as working fluids with four types of chemically different and size-selected seed particles under controlled laboratory conditions.
+In this study, we characterized the newly developed Airmodus A30 using butan-1-ol and propane-1,2-diol as working fluids with four types of chemically different and sizeselected seed particles under controlled laboratory conditions.
 We have obtained comprehensive results on the composition dependence of the counting efficiency of the aforementioned CPC model.
-Our study highlights, that the propylene glycol-based A30 at default temperature settings does not exhibit a composition dependence of the cutoff diameters for NaCl, Ag, $(NH_4)2SO_4$ and $C{15}H{24}O_x$ seeds.
-Propylene glycol has proven to be a valuable addition to the existing set of working fluids and the non-hazardous nature of the substance bears major benefits for studies of indoor air quality.
-Comparison to previous results and decreasing the saturator temperatures of the propylene glycol-based model confirmed that a composition dependence of the described kind is mainly linked to the supersaturation profile seeds are exposed to.
-By lowering peak saturation ratios, we were able to re-induce a composition dependence of the counting efficiency in case of the propylene glycol-based CPC.
-The existence of a working fluid-specific supersaturation profile associated with no significant composition dependence of the counting efficiency should be validated by inclusion of other working fluids, water and DEG in particular, into the dataset.
+Our study highlights that the propylene glycol-based A30 at default temperature settings does not exhibit a composition dependence of the cutoff diameters for NaCl, Ag, $(NH_4)2SO_4$ or $C{15}H{24}O_x$ seeds.
+Propylene glycol remains to be a valuable addition to the existing set of working fluids, and the non-hazardous nature of the substance bears major benefits for studies of indoor air quality.
+Comparison to previous results and decreasing the saturator temperatures of the propylene glycol-based model confirmed that a composition dependence of the described kind is mainly linked to the supersaturation profile that seeds are exposed to.
+By lowering peak saturation ratios, we were able to reinduce a composition dependence of the counting efficiency in the case of the propylene glycol-based CPC.
+The existence of a working-fluid-specific supersaturation profile associated with no significant composition dependence of the counting efficiency should be validated by inclusion of other working fluids, water and DEG in particular, into the dataset.
 Notwithstanding the above, we are confident that our results will assist in the future development of high-accuracy CPCs.
-Working fluids could be chosen such that very high supersaturations are necessary for a certain target d{50} , thereby enabling e.g. a battery of CPCs (Kulmala et al., 2007) with different working fluids but all providing composition-independent cutoffs.
+Working fluids could be chosen such that very high supersaturations are necessary for a certain target d{50} , thereby enabling, for example, a battery of CPCs (Kulmala et al., 2007) with different working fluids but all providing composition-independent cutoffs.

-Data availability: The data set is available upon reasonable request addressed to the corresponding author.
+Data availability.
+The dataset is available from the corresponding author upon reasonable request.